-Intended outcome Success criteria Improved attendance for disadvantaged pupils Attendance for disadvantaged pupils improves to at least 96%.
-Persistent absence rated for disadvantaged pupils are 10% or below.
-Highly effective quality first teaching Monitoring and evaluation shows that all teaching in school is at least good Disadvantaged pupils make at least strong progress.
+Intended outcome Success criteria 2022-2023 attendance rates finish in line with national expectations Improved attendance for disadvantaged pupils Attendance is at least in line with national expectations Rates of persistence absence are reduced to be in line with or below national average.
+Identified gaps across the school are closed.
+Highly effective quality first teaching Monitoring and evaluation shows that all teaching in school is at least good Identified children will have caught up and made progress.
+This will be evidenced through targeted intervention and pupil books.
+Disadvantaged pupils make at least strong progress.
 In reading, writing and maths, 100% of disadvantaged pupils make strong progress from previous statutory assessment points.
 In statutory assessments, pupils eligible for pupil premium perform at least in line with their non-disadvantaged peers nationally.
-Increased access to a wide range of curricular and extra-curricular experiences All disadvantaged pupils participate in curricular experiences.
+Improved language and communication skills % of children at ARE in EYFS will increase Children will have suitable language and communication skills to aid their transition into Year 1 Increased access to a wide range of curricular and extra-curricular experiences All disadvantaged pupils participate in curricular experiences.
+The curriculum offers an extensive range of opportunities to develop cultural capital.
+11 before 11 opportunities are supported and embedded in school life.
 Rates of participation in extra-curricular clubs are high.
-Disadvantaged pupils and their families benefit from pastoral care and assistance Evaluation of social and emotional based intervention provision evidences children's increased ability to self-regulate and have positive social interactions.
-Cases studies evidence the positive impact of early help strategies
+Disadvantaged pupils and their families benefit from pastoral care and assistance Evaluation of social and emotional based intervention provision evidence children's increased ability to self-regulate and have positive social interactions.
+We will be able to see a positive impact upon families within school and there is a reduction in moments of crisis.